niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 Directory structure
 ===================

-The ``ABIN LAUNCHER`` directory has and must have the following structure:
+The ``ABIN LAUNCHER`` directory has and must keep the following structure:

 .. code-block::